OPSILab/Data-model-mapper-frontend/README.md

 ### 3.3 Configuration - Id Pattern

-Following configurations are relative to fields that will compose the generate IDs of mapped entities, according to the SynchroniCity’s Entity ID Recommendation.
+Following configurations are relative to fields that will compose the generated IDs of mapped entities, according to the SynchroniCity’s Entity ID Recommendation.

 > **`Note`** Id Pattern fields can be specified either in the **`config.js`** file, as CLI arguments or in the HTTP request (depending on running mode).